DOWNLOADS

 Dear Prospective Student,

-The purpose of pre-courses is to ensure that students have the necessary knowledge and skills to succeed in the more advanced course.
-This can include foundational, basic knowledge in a subject area, because you must know the things taught in that course before you can understand the concepts taught in the more-advanced classes.
+The purpose of pre-courses is to ensure that students have the necessary knowledge and skills to succeed in more advanced courses.
+These pre-courses provide foundational knowledge in key subject areas — you need to understand these basics before you can grasp the concepts taught in higher-level classes.

 What you are receiving from us:

-We wish you all the best on the beginning of your new intellectual adventure!
+We wish you all the best as you begin this exciting intellectual journey!

 Recommendations from dr Karolina Jezierska.